Culture

 William Filene (L) dressed as Trayvon Martin, Caitlin Cimeno (center) and Greg Cimeno as George Zimmerman.
 (Photo courtesy of Instagram)

-The image was reportedly uploaded by Caitlin Cimeno from Martha’s Vineyard who captioned the photo: “Happy Halloween from Zimmerman and Trayvon,” followed by a smiley face emoticon.
+Caitlin Cimeno, of Martha’s Vineyard, reportedly uploaded the image and captioned it, “Happy Halloween from Zimmerman and Trayvon,” followed by a smiley‑face emoticon.

-Cimeno is pictured in the photo, posing in the middle between Greg Cimeno, 22, who dressed as Zimmerman, and William Filene, 25, who posed as Martin.
+She appears in the photo standing between Greg Cimeno, 22, who dressed as Zimmerman, and William Filene, 25, who posed as Martin.

 In the photo, Greg Cimeno, of Cape Coral, Fl., points his hand like a gun and directs it at Filene’s head.

-Meanwhile, Filene, who is white, painted his face black and is seen wearing a gray hoodie, which is marked by a single gunshot wound in the chest and surrounded by fake blood.
+Meanwhile, Filene, who is white, painted his face black and wore a gray hoodie marked by a single gunshot wound to the chest and surrounded by fake blood.

 According to The Smoking Gun, Filene has an arrest record for loitering/prowling and failing to register an automobile.
-He was reportedly last arrested in June for felony auto theft, and was subsequently sentenced to 18 months on probation.
+Authorities reportedly last arrested him in June on a felony auto‑theft charge.
+A judge later sentenced him to 18 months of probation.

 The photo drew attention immediately, causing outrage over the indecent photo.